SammyKrosoft/How-To-procedures/How-To-Specint-vCPU-Media.md

 it's a bit more complex.

-NOTE: you can download the Exchange Processor Query Tool at the following address: [Exchange Processor Query Tool - Microsoft Tech Community](https://techcommunity.microsoft.com/t5/exchange-team-blog/exchange-processor-query-tool/ba-p/589402)
+NOTE: you can download the Exchange Processor Query Tool at the following address (right click to open on a new tab):
+> [Exchange Processor Query Tool - Microsoft Tech Community](https://techcommunity.microsoft.com/t5/exchange-team-blog/exchange-processor-query-tool/ba-p/589402)

 # Principle